FrozenNode/Laravel-Administrator/readme.md

     'Frozennode\Administrator\AdministratorServiceProvider',
 )
 ```

+### Laravel 5

+Then publish the config file with `php artisan vendor:publish`.
+This will add the file `app/config/administrator.php`.
+This [config file](http://administrator.frozennode.com/docs/configuration) is the primary way you interact with Administrator.

+Next to that all the assets, views and translation files will be published too.

+### Laravel 4

 Then publish the config file with `php artisan config:publish frozennode/administrator`.
 This will add the file `app/config/packages/frozennode/administrator/administrator.php`.
 This [config file](http://administrator.frozennode.com/docs/configuration) is the primary way you interact with Administrator.